 As a small business just getting started, it might seem impossible to respond to every customer within 15 minutes.
 But, it’s not as hard, or as expensive as you think.

 There are lots of tools out there that can help you manage your customer response time.

 Answering services, offering online chat and alerts pushed to your smart phone are just some basic ways small local businesses can offer the superior customer service at an affordable price.

-Ideally, you’ll also have a software, like Keap, to help you keep track of your customers, and their communications.
+Ideally, you’ll also have a software, like Keap, or Zoho Bigin, to help you keep track of your customers, and their communications.
 Then, you can focus on what’s really important – growing your home service or contractor business in the Hudson Valley.
 And, spending more time with your family.